mriekkin/pathfinder/doc/User_guide.md

 ![Visual comparison of the results](img/screenshot_comparison.png)

 To create a new map select the menu File >> New.
 This creates an empty grid, and places the source and destination nodes at the corners.
 You can also open a previously created map.
 To open a map select the menu File >> Open.
-A few example maps are available in the subdirectory ```grids/```.
+A few example maps are available in the subdirectory ```grids```.
 This is discussed further in the next section.
 At the moment, you cannot save the maps you create because *saving is not yet supported*.
 Hence, new map files can be created only with the help of a text editor.
 If you wish to try this, you'll find that the map format is pretty self-explanatory.

 The application has a few preference options to choose from.
 To edit user preferences select the menu Preferences >> Preferences.
 The first option is the cell size.
 This is the size of each node on screen, in pixels.
 In other words, this a "zoom in" and "zoom out" option.
 The second option is whether corner-cutting is allowed.
 If corner-cutting is allowed, the paths can cross corners.
 This makes for smoother looking paths but is somewhat unrealistic.
 By default corner-cutting is disallowed.